SSWConsulting/SSW.Rules.Content/rules/edit-screenshots/rule.md

 created: 2022-06-09T02:55:13.497Z
 guid: dba3860a-9d3c-4ecb-9bc1-fc36443d0ddf
 ---
 Screenshots are a super integral part of day-to-day business processes.
-So, it is important that you edit your screenshots to add extra info such as highlighting the critical parts.
+So, it is important that you edit your screenshots to add extra info such as highlighting critical information.

 Windows provides a default tool for taking and editing screenshots called the Snipping Tool.
 However, it is quite limited in functionality.
 For example, it doesn't provide the ability to draw a box quickly and easily on the screenshot.